shamalli/mapbox/wp-content/plugins/disable-gutenberg/readme.txt

 Yes, you can install and activate Disable Gutenberg on any supported WordPress version (see Docs/readme.txt for details).
 If installed on WP versions less than 5.0 without the Gutenberg plugin active, the Disable Gutenberg plugin simply won't do anything (but you can still configure settings, etc.).

-**Can I use Disable Gutenberg and Classic Editor at the same time?**
+**Can I use this plugin and Classic Editor at the same time?**

 Yes, if both plugins are active at the same time, Disable Gutenberg gives priority to Classic Editor plugin.
 So if you want to use Disable Gutenberg, deactivate the Classic Editor plugin (you do not have to remove it, just deactivate via the Plugins screen).

-**Classic Editor expires in 2022, what about Disable Gutenberg?**
+**Classic Editor planned to expire in 2022, what about Disable Gutenberg?**

 I can't make any promises, but I intend to develop with WordPress for the long-haul.
 Who knows what the future holds, but the plan is to keep Disable Gutenberg going for many years to come.
 Why?
 Because the original RTE/Visual Editor is awesome.
 I strongly feel it's one of the many reasons why WordPress has enjoyed its great success.
 I've been using the original/classic editor for over 10 years now and it's always been 100% smooth experience.
 I've tried Gutenberg, and yes it is much better now than in previous versions, but for me it's just not as comfortable or streamlined as the classic editor.
 So yeah, will do everything possible to keep Disable Gutenberg (and the Classic Editor) going well beyond 2022.

 **Why does Classic Editor plugin have way more users?**

 Because it is being promoted by the Gutenberg developers and the "official" plugin for replacing Gutenberg.
 That's fine, but understand that Disable Gutenberg functions the same way AND provides way more features and settings.
-FWIW, I use Disable Gutenberg on my sites Perishable Press, DigWP.com, Plugin Planet, and many others.
+FWIW, I use Disable Gutenberg on my own sites Perishable Press, DigWP.com, Plugin Planet, and many others.
 100% solid.

 **Template exclusions not working?**